ingridm93/ImageBoard/README.md

-* Possibility for users to upload an image.
+* Users can also upload images.

 ![Upload Image](imageboard-3.gif)